animatlabs/animatlabs.github.io/_posts/2026-03-24-htmx-dotnet.md

 dotnet run
 ```

 Open `http://localhost:5075`.
 Two buttons: one happy path, one failure.
-On failure, compensation runs in reverse and you can see each step stream in.
+On failure, compensations run newest-first across all completed steps (including `ChargePayment`'s rollback hook), and you can see each step stream in.

 | What | Where |
 |------|-------|